cscheffler/mddiff/README.md

 - CLI flags mirror the library surface:
   - `--inline-min-real-quick`, `--inline-min-quick`, `--inline-min-ratio` map to `InlineDiffConfig` fields.
   - `--context` matches the `context` parameter on `diff`.
+- Use `--format html-split` for side-by-side HTML or `--format html-unified` for unified HTML instead of text (default: text).
+The HTML output embeds a minimal stylesheet by default, mirroring `render_html` and its layout-specific classes.
 - CLI reads a single side from stdin (`-`) and prevents double-stdin to avoid blocking; exit code `0` means no changes, `1` means differences were detected.
 - Rendering matches `render_unified` output, so you can capture CLI output and feed it back into tools expecting standard unified diff formatting.